Reverend Naomi Tutu spoke virtually at CSU on March 24, 2021

-The International Symposium will feature virtual panel discussions on topical international issues, which impact the United States and the world in increasingly palpable ways.
-Sessions will include climate change, immigration and the refugee crisis in Central and South America, diversity from an international perspective, pandemics and emerging infectious disease, foreign relations, and innovation.
-All sessions will be free and open to the public, but registration is required.
+The International Symposium featured virtual panel discussions on topical international issues, which impact the United States and the world in increasingly palpable ways.
+Sessions included climate change, immigration and the refugee crisis in Central and South America, diversity from an international perspective, pandemics and emerging infectious disease, foreign relations, and innovation.

 U.S., China, and Russia: Great Power Competition with Ambassador Michael McFaul